 When I opened the alien fortune in March, I asked my older brother Marty, a science teacher and a space nut, to chime in on the chances of discovering life on (or from) other planets.
 Click the link above to read his well-thought-out answer, which is much more intelligent than you'd expect from a guy who looks like this:

-the last time I get to use this photo.
+Hey, the year's almost up.
+This might be the last time I get to use this photo. |

 Now, Marty is working toward an adventure that may very well make this fortune come true.